Roger P. Weissberg

 Weissberg has been the president of the American Psychological Association’s Society for Community Research and Action.
 He co-chaired an American Psychological Association Task Force on “Prevention: Promoting Strength, Resilience, and Health in Young People.”
 He is a recipient of the William T. Grant Foundation’s five-year Faculty Scholars Award in Children’s Mental Health, the Connecticut Psychological Association’s Award for Distinguished Psychological Contribution in the Public Interest, and the National Mental Health Association’s Lela Rowland Prevention Award.
 At the University of Illinois at Chicago, he was named a University Scholar in 1997-2000, a Great Cities Institute Scholar in 2004-2005, Distinguished LAS Professor in 2008, and UIC Distinguished Professor in 2014.
 He received the 2000 American Psychological Association’s Distinguished Contribution Award for Applications of Psychology to Education and Training and the Society for Community Research and Action 2004 Distinguished Contribution to Theory and Research Award.
 He also received the 2008 “Daring Dozen” award from the George Lucas Educational Foundation for being one of 12 people who are reshaping the future of education.
 In February 2013 he became one of 12 new members elected to the National Academy of Education.

 Born in Newark, N.J., Weissberg graduated summa cum laude and Phi Beta Kappa with a bachelor’s in psychology from Brandeis University in 1974.
 He received his PhD from the University of Rochester in 1980.
 He was the research director for the Primary Mental Health Project from 1980 to 1982.
 He was a professor in the Psychology Department at Yale University between 1982 and 1992, where he collaborated with the New Haven Public School District to establish the K-12 Social Development Project.
-He has been a faculty member at UIC since 1992 and has directed CASEL since 1996.
+He has been a faculty member at UIC since 1992 and has led CASEL since 1996.
 He and his wife, Stephanie Wright, a clinical psychologist, have two wonderful children, Elizabeth and Ted.